Jako/TwitX-evo/README.md

 TwitX
 ================================================================================

-Load and display Twitter feeds in MODX Evolution using the Twitter 1.1 REST API.
+Load and display Twitter feeds and post Tweets using the Twitter 1.1 REST API

 Features:
 --------------------------------------------------------------------------------